How to Trim a Dog’s Nails at Home

 2. Clip only the very tip of the nail.
 Don’t forget the dewclaws on the inner side of their paw.

-3. Do not clip past the curve of the nail or you could cut the quick by accident.
-The quick is the part of the nail that contains blood vessels, and it will be painful and start to bleed if you cut into the quick.
 It’s best to err on the side of caution here; cut just the tip until you are more experienced.
 But if you do cut too short, here’s how to stop the bleeding: Put a small amount of styptic powder (or flour or cornstarch) on your finger and press the powder into the nail tip.
-Apply pressure for a few seconds so the powder will stick.
-If the bleeding does not stop after several minutes, call your veterinarian for further instructions.

 How to Trim a Dog's NailsHow Often Should You Trim a Dog’s Nails?

 This depends on how quickly your dog’s nails grow and how much they get worn down without clipping.
 Dogs who regularly walk or run on sidewalks or pavement will probably need nail trimming less often or not at all.
-An inside dog will need their nails trimmed more often.
-The average would be about every three to four weeks.
-You’ll know it’s time to trim your dog’s nails if the nail is touching the floor when your dog is standing.

 How to Cut a Cat’s Nails

-If you’d like help with trimming your cat’s nails, read my article, How to Cut a Cat’s Nails at Home (includes video).
+If you’d like help with trimming your cat’s nails, read my article, How to Cut a Cat’s Nails at Home, (includes video).

-I know it’s hard not to get nervous when you’re cutting your pet’s nails for the first time.
+I know it’s hard not to get nervous when you’re cutting your dog’s nails for the first time.
 If you’re just not ok with it, then arrange for regular trimmings with your vet’s office or a local dog groomer.
-Remember that it takes practice for both you and your dog to get used to it.
-Be patient and give your dog plenty of praise, and the two of you will be experts in no time!

 Disclaimer: I am not a veterinarian.
 Information sources for this article are: